-- Online courses are not included in the 12-18 credit full-time campus credits.
+- Online courses are not included in the 12-18 full-time campus credits.
 See the UW Colleges Online Tuition & Fees page for details.

 - Study Abroad courses are not included in the 12-18 full-time campus credits.
 It is a separate fee to be determined by the campus.

 - International students will be assessed an International Student Fee of $125 per semester.
 For more information on international student tuition and fees, please see the International Students page for details.

 All tuition and fees are payable at the time of registration.
 Students must either pay in full or enter into a credit agreement.
 Under special circumstances, a student may be granted a payment deferral to extend the time to pay fees.

-Policies for cancellation of registration, withdrawal, late payment fees, refunds, etc., which include financial aspects, are itemized in the campus timetable or are available in the campus Business 0ffice.
+Policies for cancellation of registration, withdrawal, late payment fees, refunds, etc., which include financial aspects, are itemized in the campus timetable.

 Students must officially withdraw through the Student Affairs Office.
 The date of this official withdrawal will be used to calculate fees due, required repayments of financial aid, or refunds.
 Merely ceasing to attend class does not constitute official withdrawal from University of Wisconsin Colleges.
 Students who do officially withdraw may be eligible for refunds.
-The refund schedule is available in the Business Office.
+The refund schedule is available from the Bursar's Office.

-To avoid any misunderstandings about the various tuition and fee policies, students should obtain specific information about these from the campus Business Office prior to registration.
+To avoid any misunderstandings about the various tuition and fee policies, students should obtain specific information about these from the Bursar's Office prior to registration.

 Any student whose account goes in default will be responsible for all collections costs incurred by UW Colleges including but not limited to collection agency fees, collection agency percentage-based fees not to exceed 33%, credit bureau fees, legal fees, service of process fees, publication fees, witness fees, reasonable attorney fees, recording fees, and any finance charges UW Colleges may assess.
 Delinquent accounts may also be certified with the Wisconsin Department of Revenue (DOR).
 DOR will make claims for the total due against any refunds, overpayments, lottery payments, or other assets students may have.